chibui015/kho/Frequently-Asked-Questions.md

 * Camera driver does not support it correctly, and fails to initialize
 * *All* initialization including light, focus and other settings fail, making scanning hard or impossible

+**First**, try disabling camera features in Settings.
+Look for "Device Bug Workarounds".
+Usually, disabling one or more of these will work around the issue.

-Only report an issue like this on the mailing list if you can also supply log output from the app using `adb logcat` or the `aLogcat` app.
+If not, only report an issue like this on the mailing list if you can also supply log output from the app using `adb logcat` or the [aLogcat app](https://play.google.com/store/apps/details?id=org.jtb.alogcat).
 Find log messages from the time the app first opens, especially including any apparent exceptions or error messages.
 This is useful information even if it does not lead to a workaround.

-Only open a bug report issue if you have specific code changes suggestions.
+Ideally, provide a proposed code change.

 ### Barcode Scanner sets off a virus warning